Skip to content

 What services do paediatric occupational therapists in Perth typically offer?

-If you're concerned about your child's development, self-care skills, play, or managing daily activities, speak with your GP first.
-They can discuss your observations and refer you to OT if appropriate.
-Common reasons families seek OT include difficulties with fine motor skills, eating, dressing, concentration, or social play.
-Your GP can help determine whether assessment is worthwhile for your child.
+If you're concerned about your child's development, daily functioning, or specific skills, speak with your GP first.
+They can discuss your observations and refer you to a paediatric OT if appropriate.
+Common reasons families seek OT include difficulties with self-care, coordination, fine motor skills, or managing sensory experiences.
+A therapist can assess whether OT would be helpful for your child.

 Other suburbs with paediatric OTs nearby